George Baker (mayor): Birmingham City Council

 He was elected to Birmingham city council in 1869, becoming an Alderman in 1874.
 In June 1876 he was elected Mayor of Birmingham, on the resignation of Joseph Chamberlain, and was re-elected mayor in November of that year.
-He continued as astrong supporter of the Liberal Party even when Chamberlain split with the party over Irish home rule.
+He continued as a strong supporter of the Liberal Party even when Chamberlain split with the party over Irish home rule.

 Ruskin and Bewdley

 Baker was a staunch Quaker and a life-long admirer of John Ruskin’s Utopian ideals.
-A prominent member of Ruskin's Guild of St George, he succeeded Ruskin to become the second master of the Guild on Ruskin'd death in 1900.
+A prominent member of Ruskin's Guild of St George, he succeeded Ruskin to become the second master of the Guild on Ruskin's death in 1900.

 In 1870 Baker acquired 381 acres of woodland in the Wyre Forest near Bewdley, Worcestershire from a sale of Crown property.
 He offered 7 acres to Ruskin the following year, increasing his offer to 20 acres in 1877, the year that Ruskin paid his one and only visit to the area.